-How do I produce biochar?
+How do I make biochar?

 Zerkleinertes Holz liegt am Rande einer Streuobstwiese